We aim to:

 Key research interests: body politics, corporeal and sporting identities, national identity, nationalism, moral pedagogy, the Olympic industry, migrations, globalization, post-colonial societies, gender relations and drive for muscularity.

 Dr Gyozo Molnar – is currently working on a range of Fiji rugby migration related research projects with Dr Yoko Kanemasu (The University of The South Pacific).
 His current publications and research revolve around migration, globalization, national identity, gender relations and drive for muscularity.
-He is co-editor (with Prof. Alan Bairner) of The Politics of The Olympics (2010, Routledge), co-writer (with Dr John Kelly) of the Sport, Exercise and Social Theory: An Introduction (2012, Routledge) and co-editor (with Dr Laura Purdy) of the Ethnographies in Sport and Exercise Research (2015, Routledge).
+He is co-editor (with Prof. Alan Bairner) of The Politics of The Olympics (2010, Routledge), co-writer (with Dr John Kelly) of the Sport, Exercise and Social Theory: An Introduction (2012, Routledge), co-editor (with Dr Laura Purdy) of the Ethnographies in Sport and Exercise Research (2015, Routledge) and co-editor (with Drs Sara Amin and Yoko Kanemasu) of Women, Sport and Exercise in the Asia-Pacific Region: Domination-Resistance-Accommodation (2018, Routledge).

 Dr Geoff Kohe – his current work involves historical and contemporary examinations of the Olympic movement.
 One current project entails critical evaluations of the relationships between legacy discourses, sport policy, (physical) education and young peoples’ (dis)associations with physical activity and sport.
 Other work in this area has investigated the utility of Olympic education initiatives within/for physical education pedagogy, and, cultural representations of the Olympics/Olympians and the politics of public memory.
 Additional projects focus on the history of Football Trust and its roles in the development of the United Kingdom’s stadia and spectatorship cultures; the construction and consequences of athlete contracts; and sociological and philosophical dimensions of body politics.